openstack/swift/doc/source/deployment_guide.rst

 Our Storage servers all run together on the same servers.
 These servers have dual quad core processors, for 8 cores total.
 We run the Account, Container, and Object servers with 8 workers each.
 Most of the background jobs are run at a concurrency of 1, with the exception of the replicators which are run at a concurrency of 2.

+The `max_clients` parameter can be used to adjust the number of client requests an individual worker accepts for processing.
+The fewer requests being processed at one time, the less likely a request that consumes the worker's CPU time, or blocks in the OS, will negatively impact other requests.
+The more requests being processed at one time, the more likely one worker can utilize network and disk capacity.

+On systems that have more cores, and more memory, where one can afford to run more workers, raising the number of workers and lowering the maximum number of clients serviced per worker can lessen the impact of CPU intensive or stalled requests.

 The above configuration setting should be taken as suggestions and testing of configuration settings should be done to ensure best utilization of CPU,